 We’ll dissect everything from performance and power consumption to cost and longevity, with finer details in between.

-Gaming laptop vs. desktop: performance
+Gaming laptop vs. Desktop: Performance

 OEMs have achieved performance advancements for laptops for many years running, making each release more powerful than the previous generation.
 However, they still significantly lag behind desktops.